 Personalised Video: Connecting with Relevance — at Scale

 Personalising videos takes the engagement and emotional connection that messaging offers to new heights, delivering 5 to 8 times the ROI on marketing spend, and lifting sales by 10% according to McKinsey & Company.
 It’s a very powerful combination to reach and emotionally bond with your audience right now, with highly-relevant video content.

 With our mobile engagement agency Sinch Engage, we can introduce powerful emotions into mobile messages, and help you start making connections that count, via the magic of video messaging.

-Find out more about Personalized Messaging by checking out our recent webinar with MEF – Strengthening customer relationships through mobile engagement, our latest eBook – Messaging and personalization – transitioning from loyalty to relevance, or take a look at the Personalization product pages on the Sinch website.
+Find out more about Personalised Messaging by checking out our recent webinar with MEF – Strengthening customer relationships through mobile engagement, our latest eBook – Messaging and personalisation – transitioning from loyalty to relevance, or take a look at the Personalisation product pages on the Sinch website.